 Tour and pick your own fruits—from peaches to blackberries and citrus— at Eddie Romero's Fruit Orchard.
 Meet baby animals and learn things you never knew about farming, gardening and aquaculture at Leaning Oak Farm.
 Learn about supported urban food farming focused on pesticide-free, bio-dynamic, and space intensive food growing practices at Iberia Community Garden.
 Guest gardening and a 'harvest your own' farm stand are also available.
 Book a custom farm tour, field trip, cooking demonstration or workshop to learn about grass fed cattle, nutrition and conservation at Gonsoulin Land and Cattle.

 Dinner & A Movie

-Have an early dinner at La Pizza Mia, from basic cheese to seafood, smoked BBQ chicken and peppers in an homage to Avery Island.
-There's classic spaghetti and meatballs and shrimp pasta too.
+Have an early dinner at Paradise Pizza, from basic cheese, meat and seafood pizza, to wraps, sandwiches and buffalo wings.
+There's classic spaghetti and meatballs, shrimp pasta and crab cakes too.
 The Grand 10 Theater is a short drive from the restaurant and has stadium seating and 3D capabilities.

 DAY 3 - CULTURE & SHOPPING